Earn an Education Degree

 - Teach middle school

 - Continue on to a master’s degree and teach at an adjunct level

 While earning your Bachelor of Science in Secondary Education, you can expect to take courses including Middle School Methods, Principles of Secondary Teaching, Secondary Education Field Experience, and Educational Psychology.
 A complete four-year plan of study can be found here.

 Bachelor of Science in Early Childhood Unified Education

-This degree focuses on preparing you for a teaching career in special education.
+This degree focuses on preparing you for a teaching career in general and special education.